 In Oregon, between 18 and 23 percent of students are chronically absent, and chronic absences in early grades can lead to lower academic performance and lower graduation rates, according to the Children’s Institute.

 Principals can make a difference by making sure families call if their student will miss school and following up with parents who don’t call.
-Principals can also partner with community agencies that help prevent absenteeism for younger students (one example is Success Mentors in New York).
+Principals can also partner with community agencies that help prevent absenteeism for younger students.

 6. Build awareness of transition programs

 An emerging practice is partnering with groups that help children who might struggle with the transition to kindergarten.
-Two examples from Portland include Kindergarten Counts Early Kindergarten Transitions and the Ready for Kindergarten Collaborative.
+An example from Portland includes the Ready for Kindergarten Collaborative.

 - For principals wanting more in-depth information on how to improve their pre-K–3 efforts, we recommend the University of Washington’s “Framework for Planning, Implementing, and Evaluating PreK-3rd Grade Approaches.”